 Q: What happens if I am not keeping up with the GP365 requirements?

 A: You should speak with your GP supervisor about your progress and any issues or difficulties in the first instance.
-WAGPET Program Training Advisors and Regional Medical Educators will also be there to monitor and provide direct assistance as well.
-GP registrars who fail to complete GP365 requirements will not be assessed as exam ready and may find themselves unable to sit their College assessments.
+WAGPET program training advisors (PTAs) and regional medical educators (RMEs) are also here to monitor and provide assistance.
+If you fail to complete GP365 requirements, you will not be assessed as exam-ready and may find yourself unable to sit your college assessments.

-Q: Do Key Clinical Activity (KCA) answers need to be very detailed if I have a good demonstrated knowledge and experience of the topic?
+Q: Do I have to complete a KCA if I have demonstrated significant knowledge and experience of that topic?

-A: The onus is on the GP supervisor to make that assessment.
-If your supervisor believes you are very skilled and experienced in a certain topic then the KCA response may be minimal.
-Your supervisor's discussion with you will enable them to determine that and, if appropriate, sign off that the KCA is complete.
+A: The onus is on your GP supervisor to make that assessment.
+If your supervisor believes you are very skilled and experienced in a certain topic, your KCA responses for that Learning Essential Module may be minimal.
+You should discuss each KCA with your supervisor and, if appropriate, they may sign off that the KCA is complete.

-Q: What happens if I don't see any patients that relate to Key Clinical Activity (KCA) topics?
+Q: What happens if I don't see any patients that relate to KCA topics?

-A: You can role play or use a case that relates to learning from a previous patient consultation or reflect on one of your supervisor's cases that is relevant to a KCA.
+A: You may use a case you saw in another rotation prior to commencing GP training, role play a theoretical case with your supervisor or reflect on one of your supervisor's cases, that is relevant to a KCA.

 A: The Learning Essential modules are designed to be a starting point and provide you with some focus and direction with respect to your study.
 The majority of teaching and learning will occur on the job and GP365 is not designed to cover the full spectrum of the GP training curriculum.